DhruvaSambrani/tetra-turing-hunt-engine/docs/maps.md

 **Another Note**: Although the process of constructing this data is cumbersome, you can use the in-built GPS gadget in the game to quickly identify the coordinates involved in these transitions.

 ### Items
 This field simply specifies the locations of various `Item` objects to be placed in the `Map`.
-Further details to create an `Item` object can be found in the [Items 101](items.md) section.
+Further details to create an `Item` object can be found in the [Items](items.md) section.

 The `items` field is also a dictionary with key-pair values like so:
 ```